© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Old Guildhall is a scheduled monument protected by Historic England under reference 1004513.
 View the official record →

-Old Guildhall is a fifteenth-century stone building located in Cornwall that served as a civic and administrative centre.
+Old Guildhall is a medieval civic building located in Cornwall, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004513.

 Old Guildhall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004513.